peteroupc/classic-wallpaper/README.md

 [^5]: Can be generated from `truchet2color` using the following ImageMagick command: `magick truchet2color.png \( +clone \( +clone \) -append \( +clone \) +append -crop 50%x50%+1+1 \( -size 1x2 gradient:#FFFFFF-#808080 \) -clut \) -compose Multiply -composite truchet3color.png`.
 Here, `#FFFFFF-808080` indicates the two colors white and gray, respectively.

 [^6]: A "half-and-half mixture" of two colors is found by averaging their three components then rounding each average up to the nearest integer.

+[^7]: When the "web safe" palette forms part of a 256-color repertoire, as it usually does, 40 slots are left that can be filled with additional colors.
+Usually these additional colors include the four legacy Windows colors plus the eight VGA palette colors not already in the "web safe" palette.